Particular/docs.particular.net/transports/sqs/delayed-delivery.md

 **O**(perations) = **C** * 2 // dequeue and requeue<br>
 **T**(otal cost) = **O** * **P**<br>

+> [!NOTE]
-NOTE: The cost might be lower due to the transport optimizing dequeue operations by batching requests.
+> The cost might be lower due to the transport optimizing dequeue operations by batching requests.

 ### Example